 8.2 Delivery of CDS components will be coordinated with available facility structures and equipment (e.g. crane).

-8.3 Installation will require use of ironworkers (crane, rigging), pipefitters, welders, technicians, authorized inspectors, etc. thus necessitating accesses and associated safety requirements.
+8.3 CDS installation will require use of ironworkers (crane, rigging), pipefitters, welders, technicians, authorized inspectors, etc. thus necessitating accesses and associated safety requirements.

-8.4 Installation process may require use of x-ray of welds and pressure tests of systems at various stages, ranging between evacuations for mass spectrometry and pressurizing to appropriate Code requirements.
+8.4 CDS installation process may require use of x-ray of welds and pressure tests of systems at various stages, ranging between evacuations for mass spectrometry and pressurizing to appropriate Code requirements.
 This necessitates accesses and associated safety requirements.

 8.5 Installation and testing schedule will be agreed upon in advance.